fifi1120/Nurse_Town/README.md

 Testing the Text-to-Speech System:

-1. Go to Assets/Doctor's office/Scripts/TTS/TTSManager.cs, and change the value of openAIApiKey to our secret OpenAI API key.
+1. Go to Assets/Scripts/TTS/TTSManager.cs, and change the value of openAIApiKey to our secret OpenAI API key.
-2. Open the TTS-Test Scene in the Scenes folder.
+2. Open the TTS-Test Scene in the same folder.
 3. Click Play and enter any text in the input field.
 Hit enter and the speech should play.
 With lip sync, The character should have matching mouth movement.

 Lip Sync: